acidburn0zzz/yuyo-gtk-theme/README.md

 If you find any bugs or issues with Yuyo or if you have a question, you can visit Yuyo's primary issue tracker on [GitHub](https://github.com/snwh/yuyo-gtk-theme/issues).

 ###Getting the Source

-The source for Yuyo GTK3 Theme can be found [here](https://github.com/snwh/yuyo-gtk-theme).
+The source for Yuyo GTK Theme can be found [here](https://github.com/snwh/yuyo-gtk-theme).

 Alternatively, you can clone the latest version its git repository: